microsoft/AcademicContent/Event-In-Box/Machine Learning Challenge/Machine Learning Challenge.md

 The first step in employing Azure Machine Learning Studio is to create a machine-learning workspace and a learning experiment to go in it.
 In this exercise, you will get an experiment up and running in Azure Machine Learning Studio.

-1. If you have an active Azure subscription, proceed to Step 2.
-Otherwise, **skip to Step 11**.
+1. If you have an Azure Pass or another active Azure subscription, proceed to Step 2.
+Otherwise, **skip to Step 12**.

+1. If you have an Azure Pass but haven't yet activated it, go to https://www.microsoftazurepass.com/ and activate it now.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If asked to log in, do so using your Microsoft account.